flyteorg/flytekit/docs/source/contributing.rst

 First off, thank you for thinking about contributing!
 Below you'll find instructions that will hopefully guide you through how to fix, improve, and extend Flytekit.

-Please also take some time to read through the :std:ref:`design guides <design>`, which describe the various parts of Flytekit and should make contributing easier.
+Take some time to read through the :std:ref:`design guides <design>`, which describe the various parts of Flytekit and should make contributing easier.

 *******************
 📜 Background